auth0-samples/auth0-azure-blob-sample/README.md

 ### Can I use more advanced permissions?

-In this sample, we simply grant the user full access to a container that starts with their user id (hased).
+In this sample, we simply grant the user full access to a container that starts with their user id (hashed).
 However, we can easily build a more robust role-based access policy that allows more fine-grained control of permissions.
-You can even store the roles and permissions with the user's metadata in Auth0 so you don't need a custom backend.
-You could then use [Auth0's API](https://auth0.com/docs/api) grant admins access to manage these permissions.
+See our [documentation on rules](https://auth0.com/docs/rules) for more info.

 ## Running it locally